 - Patients with a family history of severe osteoporosis or severe osteopenia;

 - Patients with osteonecrosis or avascular necrosis (AVN) with greater than 50% involvement of the femoral head (regardless of FICAT Grade) should not receive a CONSERVE® Plus Total Resurfacing Hip System device; or patients with multiple cysts of the femoral head greater than 1cm should not receive a CONSERVE® Plus Total Resurfacing Hip System device.

 - Patients with any vascular insufficiency, muscular atrophy, or neuromuscular disease severe enough to compromise implant stability or postoperative recovery.

 - Females of child bearing age due to unknown effects of metal ion release on the fetus.

 - Patients with known moderate or severe renal insufficiency

 - Patients who are immune-suppressed with diseases such as AIDS or persons receiving high doses of corticosteroids;

 - Patients who are obese and/or with a BMI greater than 35

 - Patients with known or suspected metal sensitivity such as to jewelry

-If you or a family member required a replacement hip implant because your Wright Medical hip implant failed far too soon, then it's imperative that you talk to an unsafe medical hip implant device lawyer at Anapol Schwartz.
+If you or a family member required a replacement hip implant because your Wright Medical hip implant failed far too soon, then it's imperative that you talk to an unsafe medical hip implant device lawyer.
 Medical device makers must be held responsible for unsafe hip implants like Wright and DePuy.
 How can we help you?